Describly/therepository/readme.md

     }
 }
 ```
-Here you see we need to define `mapRequest` method in our model, this method returns an array
+Here you can see, we need to define `mapRequest` method in our model,
+this method returns an array
 where -
 - array key -> represent the column name
 - array value -> represent the key name in the request

-Now lets create & update user -
+Now, lets create and update the user table and see how we can use this awesome feature.

-Our controller will look like -
+Our controller will will have `update` & `store` method as below -
 ```php
 <?php